-Incident Classification RESPONSES Alert Level 1 Emergency Level 2 Emergency Level 3 Emergency Communication ons Internal Discretionary, depending on licensee policy Notification of off-site management Notification of off-site management Notification of off-site management External public Courtesy, at licensee discretion Mandatory for individuals who have requested notification within the EPZ Planned and instructive in accordance with the specific ERP Planned and instructive in accordance with the specific ERP Media Reactive, as required Reactive, as required Proactive-media management to local or regional interest Proactive-media management to national interest Government Response Line.
-Call EMO's Response Line Call EMO's Response Line Call Response Line Call EMO's Response Line Call Response Call Response Line Call Response Line Call Response Call Response Line Call Response Line Call Response Call Resp Call AER, MER or EMO's 24-Hour Response Line, local authority and HA.
+Incident Classification RESPONSES Alert Level 1 Emergency Level 2 Emergency Level 3 Emergency Communication ons Internal Discretionary, depending on licensee policy Notification of off-site management Notification of off-site management Notification of off-site management External public Courtesy, at licensee discretion Mandatory for individuals who have requested notification within the EPZ Planned and instructive in accordance with the specific ERP Planned and instructive in accordance with the specific ERP Media Reactive, as required Reactive, as required Proactive-media management to local or regional interest Proactive-media management to national interest Government Reactive, as required.
+Notify AER, MER or EMO if public or Media is contacted Call AER, MER or EMO's 24-Hour Response Line.
+Call local authority and HA if public or media is contacted Call AER, MER or EMO's 24-Hour Response Line, local authority and HA.
 Call AER, MER or EMO's 24-Hour Response Line, local authority and HA Actions On-site, as required by licensee On-site, as required by licensee.
 Initial response undertaken in accordance with the Site-Specific or corporate-level ERP.
 Predetermined public safety actions are underway.
-Corporate management team alerted and may be appropriately engaged to support on-scene responders Full implementation of emergency management system External On-site, as required by licensee On-site, as required by licensee Potential for multi- agency (operator, municipal, provincial, or federal) response Immediate multi-agency (operator, municipal, provincial, or federal) response Resources Internal Significant incremental resources required External None Begin to establish resources that may be required Possible assistance from government agencies and external support services, as required Assistance from government agencies and external support services, as required
+Corporate management team alerted and may be appropriately engaged to support on-scene responders Full implementation of emergency management system External On-site, as required by licensee On-site, as required by licensee Potential for multi- agency (operator, municipal, provincial, or federal) response Immediate multi-agency (operator, municipal, provincial, or federal) response Resources Internal Immediate and local.
+No additional personnel required Establish what resources would be required Limited supplemental resources or personnel required Significant incremental resources required External Begin to establish resources that may be required Possible assistance from government agencies and external support services, as required Assistance from government agencies and external support services, as required